Dendrocnide moroides: Description

 The inflorescence is monoecious (rarely dioecious), and is borne in the leaf axils.
 It is up to 15 cm long, often paired.
 It carries both male and female flowers which are quite small, the perianth measuring less than 1 mm across.
 Flowering occurs throughout the year, but mostly in summer.

-Fruits of this species are an achene (a tiny seed-like fruit), produced in number in a globular structure which is pink to light-purple in colour and has an appearance similar to a mulberry.
+The fruit of this species is an achene (a tiny seed-like fruit), produced in number in a globular structure which is pink to light-purple in colour and has an appearance similar to a mulberry.
 Each achene, measuring just 2 mm long, is contained in a small fleshy sac which derives from the swollen pedicel.
 As with the rest of this plant, the infructescences are also covered in stinging hairs, but are edible if the hairs are removed.